snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 For more detailed setup guide, Please check another post - [Influencer Marketing-Step by step setup guide for influencer](#)

 Once these steps are completed, the influencer's Instagram account and Facebook page will be ready for whitelisting.
 As a top tip, brands can request access to pixels to help build custom audiences that match their target customer demographics for even better targeting.
-## What Does Influencer Whitelisting on Instagram Look Like?

-## How to do Influencer Whitelisting on Instagram and Facebook
 ## How can brands get access to an influencer's TikTok profile for whitelisting?
 ## What Does Influencer Whitelisting on TikTok Look Like?
 ## How to do Influencer Whitelisting on TikTok